Visited: January 2013

 Vodun is the official religion of the country and an important part of the life of ordinary Beninese.

-From slavery through socialism to a multi-party republic
+From slavery through socialism to a republic

 The Kingdom of Dahomey was a highly militaristic kingdom that developed Benin’s coast into the largest center of the slave trade in Africa.
 The kings of Dahomey sold their war captives into transatlantic slavery or killed them ritually in a ceremony known as the Annual Customs.

 The official capital is Porto-Novo, but Cotonou is Benin’s largest city, its chief port, and its de facto administrative capital.
 Porto-Novo hosts several cultural festivals, showcasing the rich traditions and artistic expressions of the local communities.
 There were none on the schedule during my visit.
-Due to the lack of attractions, I therefore left Porto-Novo off my list and did not visit it.

-Sitting on a comfortable chair in front of Hotel le Crillon, enjoying idleness, watching motorcyclists passing by and slothful locals were my regular afternoon activities.
-Since French is the official language, communication in English is not easy.
-I improved my French skills and was able to get by with basic expressions about accommodation, food and prices at the end of this trip.
+Since French is the official language, communication in English was not easy.
+I had previously improved my French skills.
+I was able to get by with basic expressions about accommodation, food and prices at the end of this trip.

 For a country or region where formal commerce is rare, impractical and expensive, informal trade is the most important catalyst of economical movements.
 Chaotic organization of labyrinthine lanes has its rules and the system of vendors or micro locations has been established based on demand and supply.